oidoid/nature-elsewhere/readme.md

 When passing an independent variable, this implicit truncation by converting to shader input is acceptable.
 However, when deriving a renderable variable from another variable, the first must be truncated independently to avoid possible jitter.
+I.e., inconsistent results.

 E.g., consider deriving camera position at an offset from the player's position.
 The player may be at 0.1 and the camera follows at an offset of 100.9.
 The rendered player's position is implicitly truncated to 0.
-Depending on formulation, the rendered camera's position may be:
+Depending on formulation, the rendered camera's position may be (inconsistencies in bold):

 | Formula Type                  | Formula                  | Result   | Rendered player | Rendered camera | Rendered distance |
 | ----------------------------- | ------------------------ | -------- | --------------- | --------------- | ----------------- |